cschlosser/dot/README.md

 ...
 ```

-Each object in the `config` array is going to be linked from the key to the value.
+Each object in the `config` array is going to be linked from the value to the key with a relative path.

 Let's say you store your personal dot file repository in `$HOME/dot-files`.

-For our example above it will create a link for `$HOME/.config/nvim/init.vim` pointing to `$HOME/dot-files/neovim/init.vim`.
+For our example above it will create a link for `$HOME/.config/nvim/init.vim` pointing to `../../dot-files/neovim/init.vim`.
 The script will also create parent directories if necessary and a backup if the file already exists.

 You can specify folders and files as key/value for objects in the `configs` array.